atharvanvaidya/notes/ctf/toolsDiscovered.md

 * chaosreader - A tool to extract data from the pcap files
 * tcpflow - Extracts data from pcap files
-* fcrackzip - A Tool to crack passwords of Archived Files
+* fcrackzip - A Tool to crack passwords of Archived Files with bruteforce and dictionary modes
 * [radare2](https://github.com/radareorg/radare2) - Just like gdb but more advanced and powerful
 * ghidra - Reverse Engineering Framework
 * Cutter - r2Cutter A Reverse Engineering Framework based on radare2